1EdTech/lti-1-3-php-library/README.md

     ->setToolPrivateKey($private_key);
 ```

-The `find_deployment` method must return an `Packback\Lti1p3\LtiDeployment` if it exists within the database.
+The `findDeployment` method must return an `Packback\Lti1p3\LtiDeployment` if it exists within the database.

 ```php
 return Packback\Lti1p3\LtiDeployment::new()
     ->setDeploymentId($deployment_id);
 ```

-Calls into the Library will require an instance of `Packback\Lti1p3\Database` to be passed into them.

 ### Creating a JWKS endpoint